vashshawn/flapx_client/README.md

 # FLAPX Ruby on rails API client
-FLAPX Ruby on rails API client is a gem that makes it easy to work with Litedoge in ruby.
+Ruby on rails API client is a gem that makes it easy to work with FlapXcoin.

 ## Dependencies

 The only requirement is a running FlapXcoin daemon ([flapxd](https://github.com/FlapXCoin/flapxcoin)).
-Make sure to check out the [doc section](https://github.com/ldoge/LDOGE/doc) and follow the instructions for your os.
+Make sure to check out the [doc section](https://github.com/FlapXCoin/flapxcoin/blob/master/doc/build-unix.txt) and follow the instructions for your os.
 NOTICE: by default flapxd will only allow local connections.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'flapx_ruby-client'
+    gem 'flapx_client'

 Or install it yourself as: